byronbytes/NoLexa/ROADMAP.md

 - Reboot your device into recovery mode, fastboot, or regular rebooting.
 - Screenshot and screen-record your screen.
 - Dump all system information to a text file.
 - Backup and Restore your device.
-(5% Complete)
 - Create and remove user profiles.
-(0% Complete)